RomanBoegli/OptimizHelper/README.md

-  difftree         Returns all partial derivatives as a tree. dijkstra         All shortest paths to all other nodes from given starting node. evaluate         Evaluates a function with a given substitution. gradient         Returns the gradient of the given function. graphfromadjmat  Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function.
+  difftree         Returns all partial derivatives as a tree. dijkstra         All shortest paths to all other nodes from given starting node. evaluate         Evaluates a function with a given substitution. floydwarshall    Returns matrix with shortest distances between all nodes. gradient         Returns the gradient of the given function. graphfromadjmat  Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function.